 My beliefs about what is useful in therapy have been shaped by both my professional and human experiences.
 I have worked in inpatient and outpatient psychiatry, hospice care, family reunification and community mental health, and I provided individual and group therapy on staff at New York University's student counseling center for a number of years, where I enjoyed working with young adults.

-I have advanced certifications in Psychodynamic Psychotherapy and Psychoanalysis from the Institute for Contemporary Psychotherapy in NYC, where I am now on faculty.
+Certificates in Psychodynamic Psychotherapy and Psychoanalysis, Institute for Contemporary Psychotherapy in NYC

-I am Director of the One Year Training Program in Psychoanalytic Psychotherapy at Manhattan Institute for Psychoanalysis.
+Director, One Year Program in Psychoanalytic Psychotherapy and the Sociopolitical World, Manhattan Institute for Psychoanalysis